usfpgsc/usfpgsc.github.io/_pages/about.md

   - /about.html
 ---

-## Applied Mathematician.
-Statistician.
-Data Scientist

-I'm a Ph.D Candidate in Biostatistics at Western University.
-I completed my Master's in Applied Mathematics at The University of Waterloo.
+I'm a Ph.D Candidate in Biostatistics at Western University with a Master's in Applied Mathematics from The University of Waterloo.

 My research involves Bayesian methods and machine learning for optimally dosing patients with drugs.
+I use a lot of stats and write a lot of code.

 I'm a big fan of open source software and reproducible science.
+Python and R are like my right and left hands, respectively.

 I play a lot of chess.